 To help combat preventable deaths and a lifelong addiction to tobacco and nicotine products, Ohio has enacted a Tobacco 21 law.
 Tobacco 21 is raising the legal purchase age of tobacco from 18 to 21.
 The law protects youth by reducing the economic consequences of tobacco use.
 Research indicates that youth who do not attempt tobacco or nicotine products prior to the age of 21 are less likely to start and adopt this addicting and dangerous habit.

-According to the 2016/2017 Lucas County Community Health Assessment, the age onset of smoking among residents is 12.5 years old.
-By adopting Tobacco 21, high school seniors that are 18 years old are less likely to provide tobacco products to freshman, sophomores, and juniors.
+According to 2019/2020 Lucas County Health Assessment, Five percent (5%) of all Lucas County youth had tried cigarette smoking before the age of 13.
+By adopting Tobacco 21, high school seniors that are 18 years old are less likely to provide tobacco products to freshmen, sophomores, and juniors.

 Stand is an integrated youth-led campaign that relies on young voices to lead and carry the “stand up speak out against tobacco” brand messaging across both traditional and non-traditional marketing channels using different promotional methods to reinforce each other.
 Our main goal is to eliminate the cultural acceptance of tobacco use in Ohio and to counter-market tobacco advertising.